DulithaRanatunga/lesson-rewrite/src/README.md

 ## Todo:
-- Make the number of tokens similar to input size
-- Make the temperature UI tweakable (just for testing)
+1. Options of edu standards: NSW Education, American Common Core Curriculum, Montessori,
-- Add to a new page
+2. Add to prompt
+3. Reset to original text / - Retry button (keep track of the first attempt)/  Try again
+4. Resubmit to make it more consise
-- Make the new content not break the page.
+5. Automatic resizing / - Make the new content not break the page.
+6. Support shapes
-- Replace images
+7. Replace images
+8. What changed?